khirsig/calendar/README.md

 # calendar
-A little calendar written in Flutter
+A little calendar written in Dart for Flutter